t-ae/progan-s4tf/README.md

-# GAN like Progressively growing of GANs on Swift for TensorFlow
+# Progressively growing of GANs on Swift for TensorFlow

 Paper of ProGAN:
 https://arxiv.org/abs/1710.10196